 There are too many thanks to give in this blog, but if it wasn’t for Bridgestone I would not have been there at all, if I hadn’t had the support of Motodirect I would not have been kept so safe and comfortable in the RSTs and my awesome AGV Helmet, and EMRA staff, Mallory Park marshals and medics all deserve a rapturous round of applause from all competitors.

 As for next season, I will be back with EMRA but as a spectator, the racing I need to put on ice for the time being with other commitments – however the paddock buzz and amazing people I have met will be tough to stay away from.

-I sincerely hope to see more full grids, more CB500s and more people racing around Mallory experiencing what I have this season, an experience that I will have for life: when I was a motorcycle racer.Enjoy more Fast Bikes reading in the four-weekly magazine.
+I sincerely hope to see more full grids, more CB500s and more people racing around Mallory experiencing what I have this season, an experience that I will have for life: when I was a motorcycle racer.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.